 James Hutchinson, representing Ireland, beat Azerbaijan and Belarus, before losses to Switzerland and Cyprus.
 He then beat Portugal and Costa Rica, before losing to Mongolia and Lithuania.

 Held at the Gresham Hotel as part of the Irish Go and Chinese Chess Congress.

 The bar was at 5d.
 Handicap and no-komi games are in red.

-The UK has a national youth team in the first European Youth Go Team Championship, that for 2014 - 2015.
+The UK had a national youth team in the first European Youth Go Team Championship, that for 2014 - 2015.

-It is being played online on KGS over five rounds on Saturday afternoons between November and February.
-13 country and regional teams are taking part.
+This was played online on KGS over five rounds on Saturday afternoons between November 2014 and February 2015.
+13 country and regional teams took part.

-We have a national youth squad of 12 players, under BGA UK Youth Squad Manager Alison Bexfield, from which we select 5 players for each match, one of whom must be U20, two U16 and two U12.
-Well done to the 12 players who have been selected:
+We had a national youth squad of 12 players, under BGA UK Youth Squad Manager Alison Bexfield, from which we selected 5 players for each match, one of whom must be U20, two U16 and two U12.
+Well done to the 12 players who were selected and took part: